bill-rich/cncstats/API.md

 ### POST /player-money

-Creates a new player money data record.
+Creates a new player money data record or returns existing record if the combination of `timestamp_begin` and `timecode` already exists.

 **Request Body:**
 ```json